Dodge Charger Daytona: First generation (1969)

-The "Winged Warriors", as they were affectionately known, did not compete for long in NASCAR's top Cup series.
-On the next season of NASCAR, the executives banned aero specs on cars with engines bigger than 305 cubic inches (i.e. the same five litre limit imposed by the SCCA for the Trans-Am and internationally by the FIA for Group 5 sports cars).
+The "Winged Warriors", as they were affectionately known, did not compete for long in NASCAR's top Grand National series.
+For the next season, executives banned aero specs on cars with engines larger than 305 cubic inches (i.e. the same five-liter limit imposed by the SCCA for the Trans-Am and internationally by the FIA for Group 5 sports cars).
 Because of their exceptional speed and performance, NASCAR subsequently changed the rule book, effectively banning all four of the Aero Cars from Dodge, Ford, Mercury, and Plymouth from competition by the end of 1970.
-See also Plymouth Superbird, Ford Torino Talladega and Mercury Cyclone Spoiler II for additional information about the aero cars.
-The 1970 Daytona 500 had only one winged car, the #22 called "mini motor."
+The 1971 Daytona 500 had only one winged car, the #22 (called "mini motor,") which finished 7th.

-The Dodge Daytona is now a very valuable collectible, with 440-powered Daytonas reaching into six-figure territory and 426 hemi-engined cars passing the $900,000 mark.
+The Dodge Daytona is now a very valuable collectible, with 440-powered Daytonas reaching into six-figure territory and 426 Hemi-engined cars passing the $900,000 mark., as of August 17 2024 a Daytona reached a record high of $3,300,000 plus buyers fee at Mecum auctions.

 The "Super Charger IV EL", which looked like a roadster prototype spin-off of the Charger Daytona minus the roof and spoiler, is seen as a pimp-mobile in the 1974 film Truck Turner.
 The car was actually a Charger show car, with a front end of a Daytona mounted onto it.
-Foot note: These 503 cars were actually Charger 500's as they rolled off the assembly line.
-Dodge shipped them to an offsite fabricator (not employees of Dodge), who transformed these by mounting the wing, supports in trunk and the front nose cone.